catalingheorghe/cpp-luxoft-c003/notes-module3.md

 #### Operator overloading

-Custom behavior for operators when applied to user definet classes.
+Custom behavior for operators when applied to user defined classes.
 Allows using intuitive operators like with built-in type, making code more readable.

 ```